 Nilesh Goswami, an English major says, “Educational institutions should encourage conversations about gender identity and educate students about prejudices and stereotypes regarding the LGBTQ+ community and to what degree these prejudices/stereotypes are entrenched in our society.
 Also, it is imperative to teach school students about gender pronouns and the need to ask individuals about the pronoun that they would like to be addressed with.
 Sex education should be made compulsory in all schools.
 Many school students don’t even know about the most fundamental difference between sex and gender.
 These things apply to colleges too, but school is where it all starts from”.

+However, the medical community has different opinions about the differences between sex and gender.
+One part of the community believes gender to be a social construct and biological sex as something one is born with.
 Arthur Arnold, a research professor at UCLA’s Department of Integrative Biology and Physiology, in an interview, believed that gender isn’t restricted by the limitations of one’s body and physiology.

-With the sky-high scores required to be a part of the University, it is imperative that we take the community’s acceptance amongst the youth of our country with a grain of salt.
+While it is heartening to see such a positive response from students in support of the community, the university is inherently a place that is limited to academic circles.
+With the sky-high scores required to be a part of DU, it is imperative that we take the community’s acceptance amongst the youth of our country with a grain of salt.